 and in Museo di Roma in Trastevere in 2017.

-in 2019 the Poster collection was exhibited in a new constellation, that of the Women's movement perspective in China.
-In Collaboration with Danish Culture Institute in 798 Art District Beijing, Stevens Vaughn and Rodney Cone curated the exhibition “Women hold up half the sky” which was part of Danish Culture Centre's 2019 focus on Women's emancipation movements in China and Denmark titled “Iron ladies and Red Stockings”.
-The Exhibition was a great success and accommodated over 100.000 visitors and featured articles in “Beijing daily” and was shared and hyped on Wechat and other local online platforms in the culture community.
-The exhibition is schedule to be shown at the Women's museum in
+In 2019, the poster collection was exhibited with a new perspective, that of the Women's Movement in China.
+In collaboration with the Danish Culture Institute in the 798 Art District Beijing, Stevens Vaughn and Rodney Cone curated the exhibition “Women Hold up Half the Sky” as part of the Danish Culture Centre's 2019 focus on women's emancipation movements in China and Denmark titled “Iron ladies and Red Stockings”.
+The exhibition was a great success and accommodated over 100,000 visitors, with featured articles in Beijing Daily and coverage on WeChat and other local online platforms in the cultural community.
+The exhibition is scheduled to be shown at the Women's Museum in Denmark in August 2020.

-Above:Poster from the Women\s Museum, Aarhus, Denmark.
+Above: poster from the Women's Museum, Aarhus, Denmark

-Below Photos from the exhibition and symposium, performances and talks held at the Danish Culture institute in relation to the exhibition.
+Below: photos from the exhibition and symposium, performances and talks held at the Danish Culture Institute in relation to the exhibition.